-1. Are there really a lot of these LGBT homeless?
+1. Are there really a lot of LGBTQ homeless?

 Numerous studies confirm that one in four teens who come out at home before they are 18 will become homeless.1 That number has not changed over the years, and that number has not changed over geography.
-It was true in studies done in Arkansas 20 years ago, it is true in a study done in New York in 2008.2 In Houston, the number of homeless (without access to their family home) LGBT teens in the area is estimated to be 800 – 1200, with approximately 300 on the streets each night.3
+It was true in studies done in Arkansas 20 years ago, it is true in a study done in New York in 2008.2 In Houston, the number of homeless LGBTQ teens in the area is estimated to be between 170-240 of the approximately 600 on the streets each night that are less than 18 years old.
+The number of homeless LGBTQ teens is disproportionate to the number of homeless teens on the street each night.
+3

 1One example, Ray, N. (2006).
 Lesbian, gay, bisexual and transgender youth: An epidemic of homelessness.
 New York: National Gay and Lesbian Task Force Policy Institute and the National Coalition for the Homeless